 When asked about Robby’s decision, his long-time friend and Mt.
 Mansfield Ski Club coach Scott Moriarty replied: “Expected.
 Robby is and always has been O.P. (on his ‘own program’).
 He’s always been committed to his own ideas and he has always followed through on his own ideas.”
 Since he was a teenager, Robby has had a reserved, soft-spoken manner about him, Moriarty says.
 And an inner intensity: He took all his sports very seriously.
 He’d fight for the wins, and take losses hard.
 “Robby and Timmy are kids with roots who are humble and engaging,” said Lori Furrer, the director of the Mt.
 Mansfield Winter Academy where both Kelleys were students.
 “They never made a fuss or complained about how hard anything was—they put their heads down and got it done.”

-Robby has set a goal of raising a little less than $20,000 to cover all his expenses for the 2015-16 season.
-He’ll train with Mt.
+Robby set a goal of raising a little less than $20,000 to cover all his expenses for the 2015-16 season.
+He trained with Mt.
 Mansfield Ski Club (MMSC) and at Cochran’s—perhaps getting occasional coaching from his aunt, Olympic gold medalist Barbara Ann Cochran, and the mind-boggling web of other champion family members, such as cousin Jimmy Cochran.
-So far, the independent thing is working.
-“I’m able to work with different groups and I had a lot of help throughout the summer and fall,” Robby reported in late October.
+The independent thing worked.
+“I’m able to work with different groups and I had a lot of help throughout the summer and fall,” Robby reported in late October 2015.
 “I had two weeks in France with the Mt.
 Mansfield Ski Club, a month in Australia with Mt.
 Hotham Racing Squad and am currently in Pitzal, Austria with Race Center Benni Raich, which was set up by Aldo Radamus.”
 (Radamus, the director of Ski and Snowboard Club Vail, is Redneck Andrew McNealus’s uncle.
 Thanks to that connection they not only lined up training in Austria, but in Vail as well.)
 “So I’ve had a ton of help to make this possible.
 But I don’t have any coach of my own.”

 Having a top athlete decide to go it alone got Tiger Shaw’s attention, as the question of athlete funding is a chief concern.
 Shaw said he can justify charging U.S. Ski Team members but he’d rather not have to.
 “What people don’t understand is the overall financial picture, the cost of creating the infrastructure of what makes a team.
 We are actively working on a new campaign to bridge the funding gap,” Shaw said, in the hopes that in the future athletes like Robby may not have to cover so much of the cost—or any of it.
 The decision to charge some athletes is a matter of trying to include as many as possible on the team, Shaw explained.
 The teams now comprise a record 200 athletes, combined.
 The prevailing wisdom is that maximizing that number—exposing more athletes to top training and competition—increases America’s chances of producing champions.